 A graduate degree can lead to higher teacher salaries (an average of $7,000 higher a year) and greater job security,1 while also opening doors to a broader variety of roles within the field of education.
 Without question, graduate school is an investment in your future, especially a master's degree, graduate certificate or licensure endorsement from a highly ranked, well-regarded university like the University of Kansas.2 If the cost of your ideal program at KU is a concern, know that you may be eligible for financial aid to make graduate school more affordable for you.

 We've compiled a series of videos to answer your questions about financial aid for our online programs and to walk you through the process of applying for financial aid at KU.
 You can also explore our videos about graduate loan options.

 If you have any questions, we encourage you to contact the KU Financial Aid & Scholarships Office at email@example.com or 785-864-4700.

-Teacher Education Assistance for College and Higher Education (TEACH) Grants are available to KU School of Education students pursuing the following online master's degrees:*
+Teacher Education Assistance for College and Higher Education (TEACH) Grants are available to KU School of Education and Human Sciences students pursuing the following online master's degrees:*

 Master's in reading education (reading specialist licensure track)

 TEACH Grants, which may be worth up to $4,000, require completion of the FAFSA, an eligibility review by the KU Office of Financial Aid and Scholarships, and a commitment to at least four full academic years of service in a low-income area during the first eight years following your graduation from the program.

 In addition to grants and loans, you may be eligible for other forms of tuition assistance offered by the KU School of Education and Human Sciences to help make graduate study affordable.
 These include scholarships, such as the Kansas Teacher Service Scholarship.